A quick guide on In-game known issues and How to deal with them

 An example of Visual Lag

-- Issue description: Game seems to freeze for a short amount of time but when it resumes as normal, players did not lose out on energy or damage.
+- Issue description: Game seems to freeze for a short amount of time but when it resumes as normal, Competitors did not lose out on energy or damage.

 - Official Arena Stance: Even if in most cases a rematch may not be issued as no advantage is taken by any Competitor, this bug may be determined to be grounds for a rematch if it’s clear by the circumstances of the battle that that short mutual lag affected the way a game was played.
 Here are some examples of cases where a rematch decision usually has higher probability, so this is not an exhaustive list.